alan-platform/alan-platform.github.io/pages/tuts/getting-started.md

 }
 ```

-Now we've already done some things I need to explain.
+Now we have written several things that need some explaining.
 Let's take them one by one.

 ### Numbers